 Palm oil is widely used in African cooking, especially in soups and sauces.
 If you are the health conscious type, you probably already avoid palm oil as much as you can, not yet avoiding palm oil? here is why you should;

-While palm oil is trans-fat-free, about half of its fat is saturated, adding about 1.5 grams sat fat to each 2-tablespoon serving.
-A diet high in saturated fat has been linked with elevated cholesterol levels and increased risk for heart disease.
+While palm oil is trans-fat-free, about half of its fat is saturated, adding about 1.5 grams saturated fat to each 2-tablespoon serving.
+A diet high in saturated fat has been linked to elevated cholesterol levels and increased risk for heart disease.
 Though you may have heard that palm oil has less of a cholesterol-raising effect than other tropical oils, the research isn’t conclusive.